It’s been a year since the Israel-Gaza conflict.

 Brennan also dismissed concerns that university protests could make the campus a target for terrorist attacks, arguing that “all instances of violent protest and actions have been from the far right” and “not student activism”.

-Regarding the role of academic sanctions and security powers in regulating protests and ensuring safety, Brennan opposed security and police involvement, arguing “students don’t need police and security to regulate what they can and can’t do”.
-Brennan also said that “we should condemn any instance where the university is trying to punish students”.
-He further suggested that the university’s act of suspending students for peaceful sit-ins also reflects the university’s intentions of using CAP to suppress activism rather than promote safety.
+“We should condemn any instance where the university is trying to punish students,” he said, suggesting the university’s act of suspending students for peaceful sit-ins also reflects the university’s intentions of using CAP to suppress activism rather than promote safety.

 Mark Scott’’s dilemma and what’s next